 Batchelor is best known as the gateway to Litchfield National Park.

-Located 98 kilometres south of Darwin, just off the Stuart Highway and with a population of 507, Batchelor is an excellent base from which to explore Litchfield National Park.
+Located 98 kilometres south of Darwin, just off the Stuart Highway and with a population of around 500, Batchelor is an excellent base from which to explore Litchfield National Park.
 Tourism became Batchelor’s key industry when Litchfield was declared a National Park in 1986.

 The town is also home to dual sector tertiary education provider, Batchelor Institute, catering specifically to Aboriginal and Torres Strait Islander students.
 While in Batchelor, drop into the Coomalie Cultural Centre.
 The centre conducts artist’s residencies, exhibitions and cultural projects and operates a retail outlet of art and craft.
 A bush tucker garden and a mural surround the centre.